GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 **IO_NC4_CHUNK_SIZE**
     Sets the default chunk size for the **lat** and **lon** dimension of the **z** variable.
-This produces netCDF version 4 files which can only be read with the netCDF 4 library.
 Very large chunk sizes and sizes smaller than 128 should be avoided because they can lead to unexpectedly bad performance.
 Note that a chunk of a single precision floating point variable of size 2896x2896 completely fills the chunk cache of 32MiB.
 Specify the chunk size for each dimension separated by a comma, or **a**\ uto for optimally chosen chunk sizes in the range [128,256).
-Set IO_NC4_CHUNK_SIZE to **c**\ lassic for classic netCDF. [auto]
+Setting IO_NC4_CHUNK_SIZE will produce netCDF version 4 files, which can only be read with the netCDF 4 library, unless all dimensions are less than 128 or **c**\ lassic is specified for classic netCDF. [auto]

 .. _IO_NC4_DEFLATION_LEVEL:

 **IO_NC4_DEFLATION_LEVEL**
     Sets the compression level for netCDF4 files upon output.
-This produces netCDF version 4 files which can only be read with the netCDF 4 library.
-Values allowed are integers between 0 (no compression) to 9 (maximum compression).
+Values allowed are integers from 0 (no compression) to 9 (maximum compression).
 Enabling a low compression level can dramatically improve performance and reduce the size of certain data.
 While higher compression levels further reduce the data size, they do so at the cost of extra processing time.
+This parameter does not apply to classic netCDF files.
 [3]

 .. _IO_SEGMENT_MARKER: